dandepan303/blog/content/post/mode-envoy/index.md

 ---
-title: Hello World?
+title: My Favorite Keyboard Build So Far
 description: Hello Everyone
 slug: hello-world
 date: 2024-08-23 08:34:23+0000
-image: cover.heic
+image: cover.jpg
 categories:
-    - Personal
+    - Hardware
 tags:
+    - Keyboard
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---